Headscratchers: Fallout 3 Enclave

-- I'm pretty sure the launch terminal hinted, if not explicitly stated that targeting the Mobile base was a defense measure.
-It was pretty much a self-destruct mechanism to keep the base from falling into enemy hand.
+- The launch terminal - in its final 'are you sure you want to do this stupid thing' menu - explicitly stated that targeting the Mobile Base was a self-destruct mechanism to keep the base from falling into enemy hands.
 Ironic really, considering how the whole affair ends.

-- Plus you need a reference point to base the positions of thing off of.
+- Plus you need a reference point that other targets can be a 'distance and heading' from.
 No GPS system anymore, after all.
 And a reference point outside of their HEAVILY fortified and manned battle machine could be taken down as easily as the rest of their outposts.

 - No GPS, but they have orbital missile launching satellites?
 A global positioning system uses satellites to pinpoint positions, and there's several satellite relay towers still active and working, which the Kill Sat uses as well.

-- Why Enclave hasn't bombed Citadel you ask?
+- Why hasn't the Enclave bombed the Citadel you ask?
 How about because Citadel is the frikking Pentagon?
 As in one of the most important structures of US military?
 Something like that Enclave might want intact if they were to rebuild America.

 - Here's what really bugs me about this.
-Who better to know what is hidden under the Pentagon other than the Enclave?
-There's no real excuse for the Enclave not knowing or wanting Liberty Prime.
-They know the Brotherhood is there at the Pentagon, but noone in the Enclave thinks that they might mobilize a pre-War weapon like that?
-If they had wanted to take the Pentagon, they probably could have sooner, rather than putting their chips in on the fricking water purifier and taking on their most direct threat in the Capital Wasteland.
+Who better than the Enclave to know what is hidden under the Pentagon?
+There's no real excuse for the Enclave not knowing about or wanting Liberty Prime.
+They know the Brotherhood is there at the Pentagon, but no one in the Enclave thinks that they might mobilize a pre-War weapon like that?
+If they had wanted to take the Pentagon, they probably could have sooner, rather than putting their chips in on the fricking water purifier and taking on the most direct threat in the Capital Wasteland.
 To the Enclave, the Brotherhood are deserters and traitors, they wouldn't have the slightest bit of hesitation to kill them.
 So, why don't the Enclave attack the Pentagon or destroy it to prevent the Enclave's enemies from getting their hands on what is "US Government Property"?

 - Because doing so would result in a catastrophic defeat?
 Even though the Brotherhood was using inferior armor and weapons, they were still heavily entrenched in and fortifying the Citadel, which would give them a distinct advantage if the Enclave attacked.
 They have, if memory serves, sentry guns and rocket launchers to shoot down Vertibirds and lookouts on the walls at all times.
 And even then, the Brotherhood scribes noted that a few tweaks to their laser rifles and they'd be able to punch through the Enclave's Mark II Advanced Power Armor.

-- It was made very clear the Enclave wanted the Pentagon back in their hands according to the Broadcasts.
+- It was made very clear the Enclave wanted the Pentagon back in their hands according to the broadcasts.
 Whether they wanted something there or just wanted it for symbolic purposes is unclear.
 They might have indeed wanted Liberty Prime.
 They had no reason to believe the Brotherhood could get him up and running when the guys who built him never could.
-Especially since in their mind the Brotherhood is technologically inferior to them (Brotherhood relies on salvaged pre war tech, Enclave produces their own new model stuff).
+Especially since in their mind the Brotherhood is technologically inferior to them (the Brotherhood mostly relies on salvaged pre-war tech, while the Enclave produces their own new model stuff).
 And by the time Liberty was suddenly launched at the Purifier it was too late to order a strike on him then.
 But the next time he was deployed they were ready for him.
-As to why they never used the orbital strike before Liberty Prime started deploying, well they probably felt it was an unecessery use of their resources when again, Enclave's soldier's had brand new superior equipment.
+As to why they never used the orbital strike before Liberty Prime started deploying, well they probably felt it was an unnecessary use of their resources when again, Enclave's soldiers had brand new superior equipment.

 - Listen to the broadcasts again, they never say that they wanted the Pentagon back, they don't even imply it, and certainly have done nothing in the last 40 years to do so.
 The only broadcast that even mentions it talks about how annoyed Eden is with making the Brotherhood of Steel making the Pentagon their "personal clubhouse."
 And please remember, the Enclave had encountered the Brotherhood of Steel in Fallout 2, remember?
 They know fully well that the Brotherhood is capable of restoring quite a bit of technology - including highly advanced yet "antiquated" technology.
 Seeing as Liberty Prime is antiquated because he's pre-War, he counts.
 There's no adequate explanation, especially -after- losing the Purifier.
 The Enclave had two full weeks between losing the Purifier and the start of Broken Steel, further exemplified in the situation where if the Lone Wanderer does not destroy Raven Rock, Liberty Prime destroys Raven Rock, and is otherwise stomping the Enclave into the ground.
 In the Broadcasts, they know exactly where the Brotherhood is, and set up forcefields and fortifications a hundred yards from the Citadel's front door to protect the Purifier.
 What explanation is there for not countering such an obvious threat?
 Which is more likely?
 That the Enclave is suddenly with defective memory to not know where to attack the nerve center of their biggest threat, as well as continue to allow that threat to continue to occupy "the most important military installation in the nation"?
 Or is it more likely the Enclave have simply been Flanderized to the point of being there strictly for plot convenience?